apurvanakade/apurvanakade.github.io/content/Reviews/Books/the-fall.md

 *The Fall* is the story of a benevolent lawyer who is always going out of his ways to help others, a hugely successful lawyer who offers his services to the poor for free.
 He is the perfect partner in love and best friend one can possibly hope for.

-One unfortunate night he hears a women scream while jumping off a bridge into the cold Seine.
+One unfortunate night he hears a woman scream while jumping off a bridge into the cold Seine.
 Instead of stopping and doing something about it, he looks around, and seeing that there is no one nearby he continues walking pretending as if nothing has happened.
 This singular incident then completely unravels his life and becomes the beginning of his *fall*.